Saturday, 06 Sep 2008 12:05 AM

 2. Affiliates will no longer need to designate themselves as affiliates in their AdWords ads.

-Purpose of the Adword Policy Changes:
+Purpose of the AdWords Policy Changes:

 1. To prevent the display of redundant ads for a given keyword phrase

-3. To protect the value of Adwords ads in the future
+3. To protect the value of AdWords ads in the future

 Google's Perspective